Ethan Allen

 An introduction into the world of Allen's pepperboxes

-The pepperbox barrel and hammer markings indicate in most cases the company name and location.
-This gives us a quite precise indication of the production period.
-Many pepperboxes in the Grafton and Norwich period were however sold through a network of retail agents.
-These examples are usually marked only with the
+The markings on a pepperbox barrel and hammer usually identify the company and manufacturing location, providing a fairly precise indication of the production period.
+However, during the Grafton and Norwich periods, Ethan Allen sold many pepperboxes through a network of retail agents.
+These examples typically bear only the

 Production Location Company/Trade Name Operation Period